mbly-snhu-portfolio/cs499-eportfolio/grazioso-dashboard/frontend/public/portfolio/enhancement_narrative_algorithms.md

 The enhancement showcases my understanding of fundamental computer science principles (data structures, algorithms, complexity analysis) applied to real-world problems, demonstrating both theoretical knowledge and practical implementation skills.

+### Feedback Incorporated

+As I iterated on this enhancement, I incorporated feedback by emphasizing *evidence* and *maintainability* alongside performance:

+- Adding more tests around algorithm behavior (edge cases, thresholds, prefix search behavior)
+- Documenting time/space complexity so reviewers can evaluate trade-offs quickly
+- Ensuring graceful degradation (fallback behavior when Redis is unavailable)

+### Outcomes Met and Not Met

+**Fully met outcomes (evidence in this enhancement):**

+- **Outcome 3 (algorithmic solutions):** trie-based autocomplete, fuzzy matching, cache strategy, and explicit trade-off discussion.
+- **Outcome 4 (tools/techniques):** Redis integration, production-friendly fallbacks, and integration into service/API layers.

+**Partially met / continuing opportunities:**

+- **Outcome 1 (collaboration):** algorithm work is reviewable and modular; additional collaboration artifacts (PR review checklists, performance dashboards) would strengthen this further.
+- **Outcome 2 (communication):** documentation is strong; a future improvement would be adding user-facing performance benchmarks and visuals (charts/graphs) in the portfolio.
+- **Outcome 5 (security mindset):** this enhancement indirectly supports availability (reduced load) but is not primarily security-focused.